40 Ultimate Pasta Tips to Stay Skinny

 Nutrition per serving: 427 calories, 15.4 g fat (2.3 g saturated), 448 mg sodium, 60 g carbs, 6.5 g fiber, 7 g sugars, 15 g protein

 If you suffer from gluten intolerance or sensitivity, traditional pasta dishes might be limited, but this one is far from traditional.
 Gluten-free lentil-and-quinoa pasta fills in for the often nutrient-devoid white stuff.
-Quinoa's protein, essential amino acids and fiber, and lentils' potassium content aid in muscle recover.
+Quinoa's protein, essential amino acids and fiber, and lentils' potassium content aid in muscle recovery.
 Those belly-slimming ingredients are combined with veggies and chicken sausage and drizzled in an Italian dressing for a satisfying wholesome meal.

 Get the recipe from Fit Foodie Finds.